 a., In reference to hardware technology, software applications and/or file formats, the state of being privately owned and controlled.
 A proprietary design or technique...implies that the company has not divulged specifications that would allow other companies to duplicate the product.
-See also: open architecture; open-source; open-standard products and formats.
+[Computer and Information Sciences]